ccelio/chisel-style-guide/README.md

 ##Comments

-Consider commenting the use of the I/O fields (especially if there are unintuitive and/or multi-cycle timings!).
+Consider commenting the use of the I/O fields (especially if there are unintuitive timings!).
 Chisel I/Os aren’t functions - it isn’t obvious how to interface with a Module to other programmers.

+    class CpuReq extends Bundle
+    {
+         val addr = UInt(width = ...)
+         val cmd  = Bits(width = ...)
+         val data = Bits(width = ...) // is sent the cycle after the request is valid

 If it required cleverness to write, you should probably describe **why** it does what it does.
 The reader is never as smart as the writer.
 Especially when it’s yourself.